vackosar/vackosar.github.io/_posts/2022-04-02-monolingual-word-alignment-for-sentence-similarity.md

 ![word alignment example](/images/dataset-MSR-Brockett-2007.png)

 ## Word Alignment vs Semantic Similarity
+In 2015, top positions in sentence similarity task were occupied by corpus-based word-alignment models that used simple algorithms together with word databases or word embeddings e.g. word2vec.

 How word alignment relates to semantic similarity?
 Semantic similarity increases with similar semantic units of similar semantic contexts in the word alignment.